Event details

 Registration

-If I apply through the register your interest form, does that confirm my place to attend?
+I applied through the register your interest form, does that confirm my place to attend?

-How many guests can I register to attend the event?
+I applied through the register your interest form, how many guests can I register to attend the ceremony?

 Eligibility